 2.1 Bankruptcy is the administration of the affairs of an insolvent individual by a trustee in the interests of his creditors generally.
 The trustee's function is to realise the assets and distribute them among the creditors in a prescribed order of priority.
 Bankruptcy proceedings commence with the making of a bankruptcy order by the court.
 Immediately on the making of the order an official called the official receiver becomes receiver and manager of the bankrupt's estate pending the appointment of a trustee.
-The official receiver is an officer of the court and a member of The Insolvency Service, an executive agency within the Department of Trade and Industry.
-Where there are significant assets an insolvency practitioner will usually be appointed to act as trustee, either by a meeting of creditors or by the Secretary of State for Trade and Industry.
+The official receiver is an officer of the court and an official belonging to The Insolvency Service.
+Where there are significant assets an insolvency practitioner will usually be appointed to act as trustee, either by a meeting of creditors or by The Insolvency Service on behalf of the Secretary of State.
 Where no insolvency practitioner is appointed, or where there is a vacancy in the office of trustee, the official receiver acts as trustee.